Article Translations: (Spanish)

 - Ask your doctor or pharmacist about pain-relieving creams to apply to sores in the genital area.

 Most chickenpox infections don't need special medical treatment.
-But sometimes, there are problems.
+But sometimes, problems can happen.
 Call the doctor if your child:

-- has fever that lasts for more than 4 days
+- has a fever that lasts for more than 4 days

 - has a severe cough or trouble breathing

 - has an area of rash that leaks pus (thick, yellowish fluid) or becomes red, warm, swollen, or sore